Email marketer SendGrid up 13% following IPO

 SendGrid helps businesses like Spotify or Airbnb send email confirmations, password reminders and more.
 The company says it has processed more than a trillion emails, including over a billion per day.

-Sameer Dholaki, CEO at SendGrid told TechCrunch that most of the company’s growth is organic.
+Sameer Dholakia, CEO at SendGrid told TechCrunch that most of the company’s growth is organic.
 Customers are usually coming to SendGrid’s website on their own volition, without having been approached by sales reps.

 The customers start out with a free trial and then end up paying a monthly fee to use SendGrid services.
 SendGrid competes with SparkPost, MailChimp and divisions of Amazon, Oracle and Salesforce, but Dholaki likes to think SendGrid has the “Kleenex” brand, or the most known name in the business.